Don't Happen Twice: Content

-The song tells of a man meeting his first love, with her asking if he remembered her.
-He then tells her about all the times they spent together and how he could never forget them.
+"Don't Happen Twice" is a song about a man meeting his first love again.
+She asks him if he remembers her, and he replies by telling her about all the times they spent together.
+He says he could never forget her.

 Music video

-The music video was co-directed by Glen Rose and Kenny Chesney.
-It premiered on CMT on January 30, 2001, when CMT named it a "Hot Shot".
-Tim McGraw makes a cameo appearance.
+The music video for "Don't Happen Twice" was co-directed by Glen Rose and Kenny Chesney.
+It premiered on CMT on January 30, 2001, and was named a "Hot Shot" by CMT.
+The video "Don't Happen Twice" shows Kenny Chesney on tour.
+It also includes a cameo appearance by Tim McGraw.

 Chart performance

 "Don't Happen Twice" debuted at number 60 on the U.S. Billboard Hot Country Singles & Tracks for the chart week of January 20, 2001.